chatwoot/docs/docs/self-hosted/configuration/environment-variables.md

 ## Configure emails

 For development, you don't need an email provider.
-Chatwoot uses [letter-opener](https://github.com/ryanb/letter_opener) gem to test emails locally
+Chatwoot uses the [letter-opener](https://github.com/ryanb/letter_opener) gem to test emails locally

 For production use, please configure the following variables.